Modeling and Simulation of MIMO RF Receiver Including Beamforming

 The baseband receiver algorithm consists of four main elements in a closed feedback loop.

-Root MUSIC algorithm to determine the Direction of Arrival assuming that 2 signals are present.
+Root MUSIC algorithm to determine the Direction of Arrival assuming that two signals are present.
 The two estimated DOA angles are passed to a state machine that determines which angle produces the higher Modulation Error Ratio (MER).
 This state machine includes some time delay in between state transitions to avoid decision jitter.

 MVDR Beamforming algorithm for the receiver to focus on the desired signal and suppress interference and noise from other directions.
 It uses the angle chosen by the Control Logic to maximize the MER.

-Demodulation and estimation of the Modulation Error Ratio.
+Signal Conditioning and estimation of the Modulation Error Ratio.
 The MER is used to determine which angle to select for the beamforming algorithm.